microsoft/AzureArcSCVMMTSG/LinkArcForServersToVMMServer.md

 ### Step 5: Use Azure CLI command to Link Machines (Preview Extension)

 You can use a Az CLI command available in the **preview** version of the SCVMM extension to manually link machines.
+The user executing the below CLI commands should have **Azure Arc SCVMM VM Contributor** or **Azure Arc SCVMM VM Administrator** built-in Azure role assigned.
+Alternatively, the user can have a custom Azure role with the permissions to perform read and write operations in SCVMM VM resources and Hybrid Compute machines.

 1. Install the preview CLI extension: